angelafeliciaa/VPD-Bike-Theft-Prevention/README.md

 Bike theft is a prominent issue in Vancouver, with over 2,000 bikes stolen annually (VPD).
 The Vancouver Police Department partnered with Project 529 to implement a theft recovery and deterrent system, reportedly effective.
 Our study aims to statistically assess this effectiveness by comparing bike theft proportions in 2012 and 2022.

 ### Dataset
-We use the [VPD Crime Dataset](https://geodash.vpd.ca/opendata), spanning 2003 to 2023.
+We used the [VPD Crime Dataset](https://geodash.vpd.ca/opendata), spanning 2003 to 2023.

 ### References